jk-keller/rotational-growth/README.md

-# Rotational Growth Photoshop Script
+# *Turning into Turing*, A Rotational Growth Photoshop Script

 ## How did this, become this, become that?